Plus1XP/HyperVBackup/README.md

-# HyperVBackup
+# Hyper-V Backup
-Batch file to copy VM's with security ID's intact
+**WARNING**, this batch file will **STOP** the virtual machine management service (VMMS).
+Once the service has stopped it will then copy the VM with the SID intact, then restart the service.